icalledmyselfmoon/FAAseq/README.md

-# Filter, alter and explore sequences
+# Filter, alter and analyse sequences
-HW5 repository